Ragtops Teto Solar, Brazillian Britax style sliding ragtop kits

 Britax style Beetle Sunroofs are available in both two fold and three fold.

 Comes in standard classic black high grade convertible top vinyl or choose from a variety of canvas and vinyl colors.
 Headliner panels are pre-installed and are off-white vinyl.

 Last but not least, we carry a classic flip-up acrylic wind deflector to complete the look.

 If you have been following Ragtops Teto Solar or Ragtops Fusca on Facebook or checked out the Britax style ragtop kits manufactured in Brazil and Mexico, you will love our newest kit.
 These are the same thing, we try to keep these in stock in the USA and ready to ship.

+We export daily.
 We distribute all sliding ragtop kits by Teto Solar and tops for VW Fusca (Brazilian Beetle).
-Same day shipping on standard in stock tops, right here in the USA.

 Special Order Ragtop Kit, Warranty Is Handled By Teto Solar In Brazil.

 Posted by Scott B on